impulsodigital/x4a/README.md

 # X4A - Cryptocurrency Trading Platform
-🚀 **Secure & Efficient USDT Trading in Central America**
+🚀 **Secure & Efficient USDT Trading in Latin America**

 ## Overview
-X4A is a cryptocurrency trading platform designed to facilitate the **buying and selling of USDT** in Central America with a strong focus on **security, compliance, and user experience**.
+X4A is a cryptocurrency trading platform designed to facilitate the **buying and selling of USDT** in Latin America with a strong focus on **security, compliance, and user experience**.

-Built with **React Native, Firebase, and Google Cloud Platform**, X4A ensures **fast, secure, and seamless** transactions for users looking for an alternative financial solution.
+Built with **React Native + Ignite, Firebase, and Google Cloud Platform**, X4A ensures **fast, secure, and seamless** transactions for users looking for an alternative financial solution.

 ## Key Features (MVP)
 ✔ **User Registration & Authentication** – Email & phone-based signup with secure authentication.